awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-flowlog.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `LogDestinationType`  <a name="cfn-ec2-flowlog-logdestinationtype"></a>
-Specifies the type of destination to which the flow log data is to be published\.
+The type of destination to which the flow log data is to be published\.
 Flow log data can be published to CloudWatch Logs or Amazon S3\.
 To publish flow log data to CloudWatch Logs, specify `cloud-watch-logs`\.
 To publish flow log data to Amazon S3, specify `s3`\.
 If you specify `LogDestinationType` as `s3`, do not specify `DeliverLogsPermissionArn` or `LogGroupName`\.
 Default: `cloud-watch-logs`
 *Required*: No